World in crisis a grim backdrop for UN climate talks

 SHARM EL-SHEIKH, Egypt (AP) — Envoys from around the globe gathered Sunday in the Egyptian seaside resort of Sharm el-Sheikh for talks on tackling climate change amid a multitude of competing crises, including the war in Ukraine, high inflation, food shortages and an energy crunch.

-Negotiators spent a frantic two days ahead of the meeting discussing whether to formally consider the issue of loss and damage, or reparations, to vulnerable nations suffering from climate change.
-The issue, which has weighed on the talks for years, was agreed just hours before the meeting officially opened.
+Notching up a first small victory, negotiators agreed after two frantic days of preliminary talks to formally discuss the question of vulnerable nations receiving money for the loss and damage they’ve suffered from climate change.
+The issue has weighed on the talks for years, with rich nations including the United States pushing back against the idea of climate reparations.

-In an opening speech, the head of the U.N.’s panel of climate scientist highlighted the urgency of cutting greenhouse gas emissions and adapting to the effects of global warming.

-“This is a once in a generation opportunity to save our planet and our livelihoods,” said Hoesung Lee, chair of the Intergovernmental Panel on Climate Change.
+“The fact that it has been adopted as an agenda item demonstrates progress and parties taking a mature and constructive attitude towards this,” said the U.N.’s top climate official, Simon Stiell.

+“This is a difficult subject area.
+It’s been floating for thirty plus years,” he said.
+“I believe it bodes well.”

+But he cautioned that participants “still have a marathon ahead of us before countries iron out a formal decision on this central issue.”

+German climate envoy Jennifer Morgan, who led negotiations on the issue together with Chile in the run-up to the talks, said the agreement could help negotiators also make “serious progress” on the issue of reducing emissions.

-The outgoing chair of the talks, British official Alok Sharma, said countries had made considerable progress at their last meeting in Glasgow, including on setting more ambitious targets for cutting emissions, finalizing the rules of the 2015 Paris agreement and pledging to begin phasing out the use of coal — the most heavily polluting fossil fuel.
+The outgoing chair of the talks, British official Alok Sharma, said countries had made considerable progress at their last meeting in Glasgow in keeping alive the goal of limiting global warming to 1.5 degrees Celsius (2.7 Fahrenheit) by the end of the century.

-“We kept 1.5 degrees (2.7 Fahrenheit) alive,” he said, referring to the most ambitious goal of the Paris pact, to keep temperature increase since pre-industrial times under that threshold.
+Experts say that chances of meeting that target, agreed in the 2015 Paris climate accord, is fast slipping away though.
+Already, temperatures around the world have increased by about 1.2 C (2.2 F) since pre-industrial times

-Yet now those efforts were being “buffeted by global headwinds,” he warned.
+Sharma warned that other global crises meant international efforts to curb climate change were being “buffeted by global headwinds.”

 “(Russian President Vladimir) Putin’s brutal and illegal war in Ukraine has precipitated multiple global crisis, energy and food insecurity, inflationary pressures and spiraling debt,” said Sharma.
 “These crises have compounded existing climate vulnerabilities and the scarring effects of the pandemic.”